Unusual Enrollment Appeal

 If you were denied federal student aid because you did not earn academic credits at any of the institutions you attended, you may appeal the decision through an Unusual Enrollment Appeal.

-The U.S. Department of Education has established new regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
+The U.S. Department of Education has established regulations to prevent fraud and abuse in the Federal Pell Grant Program by identifying students with unusual enrollment histories.
 Some students with an unusual enrollment history have legitimate reasons for their enrollment at multiple institutions.
 However, such an enrollment history requires the Financial Aid Office to review the student's enrollment history to determine future federal financial aid eligibility.

 At times, students are selected for unusual enrollment history review after their financial aid has already been awarded.
 In these cases, future financial aid disbursements will be canceled until the issue has been resolved.
 No aid can be awarded or disbursed until our office has reviewed the student's academic history and the issue has been resolved.